hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

   * <a name="v-server-storageclass" href="#v-server-storageclass">`storageClass`</a> (`string: null`) - The StorageClass to use for the servers' StatefulSet storage.
 It must be able to be dynamically provisioned if you want the storage to be automatically created.
 For example, to use [Local](https://kubernetes.io/docs/concepts/storage/storage-classes/#local) storage classes, the PersistentVolumeClaims would need to be manually created.
 A `null` value will use the Kubernetes cluster's default StorageClass.
 If a default StorageClass does not exist, you will need to create one.

   * <a name="v-server-connect" href="#v-server-connect">`connect`</a> (`boolean: true`) - This will enable/disable [Connect](/docs/connect/index.html).
-Setting this to true _will not_ automatically secure pod communication, this setting will only enable usage of the feature.
+Setting this to true _will not_ automatically secure Pod communication, this setting will only enable usage of the feature.
 Consul will automatically initialize a new CA and set of certificates.
 Additional Connect settings can be configured by setting the `server.extraConfig` value.

   * <a name="v-server-resources" href="#v-server-resources">`resources`</a> (`string: null`) - The resource requests (CPU, memory, etc.) for each of the server agents.
 This should be a multi-line string mapping directly to a Kubernetes [ResourceRequirements](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.11/#resourcerequirements-v1-core) object.
 If this isn't specified, then the pods won't request any specific amount of resources. **Setting this is highly recommended.**